Rounge-lab/GENOMICON-Seq/README.md

     └── HPV16REF.sqlite
 ```

-Play dataset is ment for testing.
+Play dataset is meant for testing.
 For amplicon sequencing simulation, human papillomavirus (HPV) type 16 will be used as an example.
 The necessary files will be in the `input_data_ampliseq`.
 The downloaded `config_ampliseq.yml` is set up for a test run.
-Check the chapter [Main inputs](#Main-inputs) for more information about each input file.
+Check the chapter [Main inputs](#Main-inputs) for more information about each input file, and chapter [Amplicon sequencing simulation parameters](#Amplicon-sequencing-simulation-parameters) for detailed overview of the parameters and their usage.

 For WES simulation, chromosome 1 sequence will be used as an example.
 The necessary files will be in the `input_data_wes`.
 The downloaded `config_wes.yml` is set up for a test run.
-Check the chapter [Main inputs](#Main-inputs) for more information about each input file.
+Check the chapter [Main inputs](#Main-inputs) for more information about each input file, and [WES sequencing simulation parameters](#WES-sequencing-simulation-parameters) for detailed overview of the parameters and their usage.

-The scripts necessary for running the simulations are integrated into the container, but can be accessed here: (scripts)[scripts/]
+The scripts necessary for running the simulations are integrated into the container, but can be accessed here: (scripts)[scripts/].
+Read generation depends on the modified [InSilicoSeq](https://insilicoseq.readthedocs.io/en/latest/index.html) (v1.6.0), modified InSilicoSeq scripts can be found here: (modified_iss_scripts)[modified_iss_scripts/].

 In addition, during the simulation run, SQL-databases for each sequence in a fasta file will be generated.
 While for small genomes (several Mb) the generation time will not be long, for `WES simulation` on a `whole human genome`, generation time might take several hours.
-The premade SQL-databse for each hg38 chromosome is available for downloading here [SQL_database_whole_human_genome](https://zenodo.org/records/12683302/files/SQL_database_human.tar.gz).
+The premade SQL-database for each hg38 chromosome is available for downloading here [SQL_database_whole_human_genome](https://zenodo.org/records/12683302/files/SQL_database_human.tar.gz).
 The packed database size is 21.8 GB, when unpacked its size is 99.8 GB.

-We also reccomend downloading the human genome (hg38) fasta file where chromosome headers correspond to the SQL-database names here: [human_genome_hg38](https://zenodo.org/records/12683302/files/human_genome.fasta.gz)
+We also recommend downloading the human genome (hg38) fasta file where chromosome headers correspond to the SQL-database names here: [human_genome_hg38](https://zenodo.org/records/12683302/files/human_genome.fasta.gz)

 ## Quick start

-As the simulation would require some substantial computational power (we will cover that in the next chapter [Computational power and processing time](#computational-power-and-processing-time)), a playset will be used for a test run.
+As the simulation would require some substantial computational power (we will cover that in the next chapter [Computational power and processing time](#computational-power-and-processing-time)), a play-set will be used for a test run.
 The genome for amplicon sequencing simulation is the double-stranded DNA, HPV16 genome, 7906bp.
 The parameters in the confing_ampliseq.yml are specified for testing purposes, each parameter will be explained in the next chapter.
 To run the simulation, run the following command from the main folder where the Snakemake_ampliseq and config_ampliseq.yml are:

 ```
 docker run -it -v $(pwd):/usr/src/app/pipeline -w /usr/src/app/pipeline mimsto86/genomicon-seq:v1.0 snakemake -j 1 -p -s ./Snakefile_ampliseq --configfile ./config_ampliseq.yml
 ```

 For simplicity and testing purposes, only human chromosome 1 will be used in the WES simulation.
-For the whole human genome, much greater computational power will be needed.
+For the whole human genome, greater computational power will be needed.
 The command for the test run is similar to the amplicon sequencing simulation.

 ```
 docker run -it -v $(pwd):/usr/src/app/pipeline -w /usr/src/app/pipeline mimsto86/genomicon-seq:v1.0 snakemake -j 1 -p -s ./Snakefile_wes --configfile ./config_wes.yml